Open Bible Data Home About News OET Key

 UST What wise people say is as profound as a deep ocean.

-⇔ Wise people are like a fountain or brook that flows abundantly with what is wise.
+⇔ Wise people are always saying wise things, like a fountain that flows in a constant stream.

 ⇔ the fountain of wisdom is a bubbling brook.